SB515 (2026) Detail

 SENATE BILL 515-FN

-AN ACT relative to judicial determinations related to children placed in a qualified residential treatment program in certain juvenile matters and appointment of counsel in certain circumstances.
+AN ACT relative to judicial determinations related to children placed in a qualified residential treatment program in certain juvenile matters and the appointment of counsel in certain circumstances.

 SPONSORS: Sen. Long, Dist 20; Sen. Sullivan, Dist 18; Sen. Perkins Kwoka, Dist 21; Sen. Fenton, Dist 10; Sen. Rosenwald, Dist 13; Sen. Avard, Dist 12; Sen. Watters, Dist 4; Sen. Prentiss, Dist 5; Sen. Altschiller, Dist 24; Sen. Birdsell, Dist 19